home-controller/homeauto_network/README.md

 * [ ]   Acknowledgment frame bit set for messages that this unit can deal with.
 * [ ] Acknowledgment option by sending back the crc checksum.
 * [ ] Maybe add some more of the CAN error checking in the 7 bit end frame.
-* [ ] At the min if you send messages to fast after each other the reviving part messes up.
+* [x] At the min if you send messages to fast after each other the reviving part messes up.
+The main loop in my example main takes around 70ms so need to add a delay of about 100ms to have a chance of working without using interrupts or something.
-* * [ ] TODO: Need to add code to check for line free before sending code.
+* * [ ] Test: code that checks for line free before sending code.
 This kind of needs ***"Maximum consecutive bits"*** from [Minimal needed to work](#minimal-needed-to-work-for-controlling-lights-with-switches-and-temp)
 * * [ ] TODO: Maybe speed up receiving code and make sure it receives all the message frames so the receiving function don't return while the message ending part of the frame is still being send for example
-* * [ ] TODO Add code to try and make sure we don not start receiving a message in the middle of a frame.
+* * [ ] Needs testing: Code to try and make sure we don not start receiving a message in the middle of a frame.

 ### Read bus